RBI Grade B Books & Mock Tests

 In order to avoid such circumstances, one should be well prepared to give the examination online.

 I have also made an analytics page at the end of each test.
 You should definitely go through that.
-You will find an All India Rank panel.
-You will be able to see your rank in that panel.
+You will find an All India Rank panel and will be able to see your rank in that panel.

 It will also give a graphical representation of the time spent on each section and the time that should be spent.